edgarrmondragon/tap-clinicaltrials/README.md

 hatch run test:integration
 ```

-You can also test the `tap-tap-clinicaltrials` CLI interface directly:
+You can also test the `tap-clinicaltrials` CLI interface directly:

 ```bash
 hatch run sync:console -- --about --format=json